discord/endanger/README.md

 // Get all of the modified files. files.modified // [File, File, ...]

-// Get all of the edited files. files.edited // [File, File, ...]
+// Get all of the edited (created or modified) files. files.edited // [File, File, ...]

-// Get all of the touched files. files.touched // [File, File, ...]
+// Get all of the touched (created, modified, or deleted) files. files.touched // [File, File, ...]

 // Get all of the untouched files.